 Project Column Customization

-Project Dashboard provides statistics for a specific project divided into two sections:
+The Project Dashboard provides statistics for a specific project and are divided into two sections:

-- Overall progress - overview of job statuses and issues across all workflow steps
+- Overall progress: the overview of job statuses and issues across all workflow steps

-- Individual progress - overview of job statuses and issues in individual workflow steps and language combinations.
+- Individual progress: the overview of job statuses and issues in individual workflow steps and language combinations.

 - Green: In Progress